furudean/lltexturecache-browser-qt/README.md

 ## build

-Use the build script build the app for the host platform. macOS gets a `.app` Windows a `.exe` and Linux a binary/AppImage.
+build script makes the app for the host platform. mac gets a `.app` windows `.exe` and linux a binary/AppImage. cross-compiling is not supported

 ```bash
 ./scripts/build.sh